Highlights of 2018/2019

 The FHCA was fortunate to receive several grants in 2018. (all numbers approximate):

 City of Ottawa:

-Our staff expenses were $59K in wages and other costs.
+Our staff expenses were $63.7K in wages and employment costs.

-The FHCA is in a good financial position with approximately $70.8K in operating funds in the bank at year end and a long term investment fund for capital improvement at approximately $46K, which is up for renewal this year.
+The FHCA is in a good financial position with approximately $80.8K in operating funds in the bank at year-end and a long-term investment fund for capital improvement at approximately $46K.